 OPERATING EXPENSES LESS COST OF SALES

-Sales and Marketing increased slightly more than sales with continued investments in the market units.
+Sales and Marketing increased less than sales despite continued investments in the market units.

 NET PROFIT AND EARNINGS PER SHARE